bobf34/GlobalWarming/plots.md

 ## The Sunspot Model
 The sunspot model contains three components:
 *  A 98-99 Year Moving Average
-*  A filter for attenuating the 11-year sunspot energy (notch filter or short moving average)
+*  A filter for attenuating the 11-year sunspot cycle energy (either a notch filter, or a short moving average)
 *  A method for attenuating energy in the 42-year sunspot cycle.

-This plot shows the temperature prediction using only the sunspot model (with notch filter and 42-year cycle attenuation)
+This plot shows the temperature prediction using only the sunspot model (with the notch filter and 42-year cycle attenuation)

 ![Plot](./TempPredictionSSOnly.png)